SK53/indicia-docs/developing/web-services/submission-format.rst

 Automatic foreign key lookup
 ----------------------------

+You will often need to submit field values which are IDs that relate to records in other tables, for example:

+  * when submitting a sample location the location_id needs to point to a record in the ``locations`` table.
+  * when submitting a custom attribute of type lookup, the custom attribute value must point to a value in the ``termlists_terms`` table.

+In all cases, if possible you should keep a lookup table of the IDs you will need to submit in these fields in your client website, so that submitting records is as fast as possible.
+However, if for some reason this is not practical Indicia provides an automatic lookup facility to fill in the foreign key values for you.

 If you need to automatically lookup a value to fill in a foreign key in the record being saved, then specify a field called **fk_fieldname** which contains the lookup value.
-We'll take the example of submitting a location with a parish location type to explain this.
+We'll take the example of submitting a location with a parish location type to explain this, but this technique applied to any other field holding a foreign key to another table, including custom attribute lookup values.
 If we knew the location_type_id which refers to parish, then we might specify a submission such as the following:

 .. code-block:: json